AdrienG0/AndroidDev/README.md

 ## 🧮 Risk Calculation Logic

-De risicoberekening gebeurt centraal via `RiskCalculator`.
+The risk calculation is handled centrally by the `RiskCalculator`.

-- Deadlines worden opgeslagen als `epochDay`
+- Deadlines are stored as `epochDay`
-- Het verschil met de huidige dag bepaalt het risiconiveau
-- Deze logica wordt gebruikt voor:
+- The difference between the current day and the deadline determines the risk level
+- The same logic is reused for:
-    - kleur van de RiskChip
+  - displaying the RiskChip color
-    - filteren op risico
-    - sorteren op risico
+  - filtering tasks by risk
+  - sorting tasks by risk

+This ensures consistent behavior across the entire application.

 ---

-## 🧪 Wat kan getest worden in de applicatie
+## 🧪 What Can Be Tested in the App

-- Een taak aanmaken met verschillende deadlines
+- Creating tasks with different deadlines
-- Controleren of het risiconiveau automatisch verandert
+- Verifying that the risk level updates automatically
-- Filteren op risico (High / Medium / Low)
+- Filtering tasks by risk (Overdue / High / Medium / Low)
-- Sorteren op deadline
+- Sorting tasks by deadline
-- Sorteren op risico (High eerst)
-- Taken afronden via checkbox
+- Sorting tasks by risk (Overdue first)
+- Marking tasks as completed
-- Taken verwijderen
+- Deleting tasks

 ---

-## 👨‍🎓 Auteur
+## 👨‍🎓 Author

-- **Naam:** Adrien Goksel
+- **Name:** Adrien Göksel
-- **Opleiding:** IT – Android Development
+- **Program:** IT – Android Development
-- **School:** Erasmushogeschool Brussel
+- **Institution:** Erasmushogeschool Brussel

 ---

-## ✅ Conclusie
+## ✅ Conclusion

-StudyMate gaat verder dan een klassieke to-do applicatie door:
-- automatisch risico’s te berekenen
-- duidelijke visuele feedback te geven via kleuren
-- studenten te helpen prioriteiten te stellen

-De applicatie combineert **gebruiksvriendelijkheid**, **moderne Android-technologie** en een **duidelijke USP**.
+StudyMate goes beyond a traditional to-do application by:
+- automatically calculating task urgency
+- clearly separating overdue tasks from urgent ones
+- providing immediate visual feedback using colors
+- helping students reflect on planning and prioritization

+The application combines **usability**, **modern Android technologies**, and a **clear functional USP**.